-The pandemic also had a impact on digital inclusion initiatives bringing a stronger focus to access to digital devices and data with over 300 devices were loaned in the first 6 months of the Digital Lending Library - alongside devices distributed directly to Care Homes and also Schools.
+The pandemic also had an impact on digital inclusion initiatives bringing a stronger focus on access to digital devices and data with over 300 devices loaned in the first 6 months of the Digital Lending Library - alongside devices distributed directly to care homes and also schools.
 Organisations have continued to join the DigiKnow network and whilst the initial phase of the pandemic affected the number of active volunteer 'Digital Champions' this has recovered steadily, with almost 10,000 residents helped to get online over the year.